 11-Plus Verbal Reasoning: Compound Words

-Understanding Compound Words Compound words are formed by combining two smaller words to create a new word with a specific meaning.
-For instance, the words sun...
+Understanding Compound Words Compound words are formed by joining two smaller words to create a new word with a unique meaning.
+This topic is essential for stud...

 Understanding Compound Words

-Compound words are formed by combining two smaller words to create a new word with a specific meaning.
-For instance, the words sun and flower combine to form sunflower.
-This topic is essential in 11-plus Verbal Reasoning as it helps students enhance their vocabulary and logical reasoning skills.
+Compound words are formed by joining two smaller words to create a new word with a unique meaning.
+This topic is essential for students preparing for the 11-plus verbal reasoning exam, as it tests their ability to identify and create compound words.

 Identifying Compound Words

-Students may encounter exercises where they need to identify which pairs of words can form a compound word.
-This requires a good understanding of common word combinations.
-Here are some examples:
+Students may be asked to identify which pairs of words can combine to form a compound word.
+For instance:

 Creating Compound Words